tweag/FawltyDeps/docs/DesignDoc.md

 ## 2.2 User stories

 - Deborah wants to rerun another developer’s package.
-She would like to know if all dependencies are in place before she sends it to time-consumingCI.
+She would like to know if all dependencies are in place before she sends it to a time-consuming CI.
 - Patrick installed [Hail](https://hail.is/), which installs `requests` as a dependency.
 When he wrote a REST API, he forgot to add `requests` to his `requirements.txt`.
 The code ran correctly, but an explicit declaration of the dependency was lacking until Andrew pointed it out.
 Patrick would like to find those problems automatically.
 - Andrew recently added [testbook](https://github.com/nteract/testbook/) to `nixpkgs` and the `requirements.txt` file only listed two dependencies.
 When he tried to build it, there were four additional dependencies needed to run the tests.
 He would like all his dependencies explicitly declared.
 - Francis observed that developers were using `pandas` installation from the Python packages located systemwide in Ubuntu.
 When the other team started working on the code, they had tests failing due to the lack of `pandas` library.
 Francis would like to automate checks of missing dependencies to ensure a smooth transfer of projects between teams.